Joel-Milla/Life-Expectancy-and-GDP/README.md

 - Applies the Pearson correlation test to determine if there is any correlation between life expectancy and GDP in the six countries.

 ## Setup and installation
+You can see the Jupyter Notebook [here](StreetEasy%20Model.ipynb) or can install it locally using the next steps:

 **Prerequisite**: This project requires Jupyter Notebook to be installed.
 If you do not have Jupyter Notebook installed, you can find installation instructions at the [documentation](https://jupyter.org).

 To set up and show the notebook locally, follow these steps: